MARIO GUNDE PETERS & KELLEY

 An uncontested case is when the parents reach an agreement before filing the case.
 If they agree on the custody and parenting plan terms, it will speed up the court process as the judge will typically ratify their agreement unless the terms conflict with public policy.

-Even if the case does not begin uncontested, most custody cases do resolve with an agreement during the process.
+Even if the case does not begin uncontested, most custody cases resolve with an agreement.
 This is because parents have more freedom regarding the terms of their parenting plans and timesharing schedules than the Court, which is bound to follow the statutory framework contained in the Florida statutes.
-Courts encourage parents to try to come to an agreement because they know their children best, and certainly better than a judge who only knows what is presented in court.
+Courts encourage parents to try to agree because they know their children best, and certainly better than a judge who only knows what is presented in court.
 An experienced attorney can help negotiate a reasonable parenting plan in the child’s best interests.

 How Does Florida Determine Custody?

-When the parents are unable to reach an agreement outside of court, the judge decides their parenting plan terms based on the child’s best interest.
+When the parents cannot reach an agreement outside of court, the judge decides their parenting plan terms based on the child’s best interest.
 Beginning July 1, 2023, there is a rebuttable presumption that equal timesharing is in the child’s best interest.
 A parent wishing to rebut the presumption has the burden of proving that equal timesharing is not in the child’s best interest.
-Except when a time-sharing schedule is agreed to by the parties and approved by the court, the court must evaluate all of the factors set forth in the statute and make specific written findings of fact when creating or modifying a timesharing schedule.
-The judge considers all relevant facts and circumstances when assigning custody, including the child’s relationship with both parents and their preferences.
+Except when a time-sharing schedule is agreed to by the parties and approved by the court, the court must evaluate all of the factors outlined in the statute and make specific written findings of fact when creating or modifying a timesharing schedule.
+When assigning custody, the judge considers all relevant facts and circumstances, including the child’s relationship with both parents and their preferences.

 Florida custody law 61.13 lists 20 factors the judge must consider when assigning custody, including: